About Scooters as a Vehicle Class

 Various reasons josh likes scooters #

 They are cheap.
 My first scooter, a Genuine Buddy Kick, 125 was $3500, new.
-This is not cheap.
+This is not cheap compared to my first bike, but it’s cheap compared to a car.
 My bicycle cost me $130, but that was pre-covid.
 I know people that spend $3000 on a bike, or much more.

-It got stolen, and I replaced it with a Lance Cabo 200i also for $3500.
-It was a huge upgrade, with larger tires and displacement, doing better with passengers, gear, and higher speeds.
+That scooter eventually got stolen, and I replaced it with a Lance Cabo 200i also for $3500.
+It was an unexpectedly delightful upgrade, with larger tires and displacement, doing better with passengers, gear, and higher speeds.
+I ended up realizing I could easily do hammock camping with it, while riding around the front range, and then I rode it to Canada and back, for a training in building buildings in the style of ‘rammed earth’.

 Insurance is cheap.
-(I’ve got State Farm, full, comprehensive coverage, for like $50/month)
+(I’ve got State Farm, full, comprehensive coverage, for like $60/month)

 I can park it almost anywhere.
 Including sidewalks, and scooter friends can as well, so even going to something like a night market or park event or convention or concert or Red Rocks, I can zip right to the closest spot to the door/entrance, and find a place to park.